Ifeanyi-omeck/Ifeanyi-omeck/README.md

 <br>
 🔭 I’m currently working on a NLP project for language translation.

-🤔 I am interested in Data Analytics, statistical modelling(Frequentist and Bayesian Models), Computer Vision, Natural language processing and Machine learning.<br>
+🤔 I am interested in  Computer Vision, Natural language processing and Reinforcement Learning.<br>

 😄 One of my favorite quotes is  'dare to win!.